 These travel guides are part of DK Eyewitness, but it’s like the Cliff Notes of travel.
 If you are short on time, or are doing a weekend stay someplace and want to see just the main attractions, these compact, pocket-sized travel guides are for you.

-Well respected name in the travel guide business.
+Lonely Planet is a well respected name in the travel guide business.
 Originally I thought they were quite dry because there were few photos.
 I want to know that what I see is what I’m reading about, so I have a few of these, but not a ton.

 Rick Steves has been around a bazillion years, yet he still looks like he’s 20!
 I loved watching his tours across Europe TV programs a long time ago, and he now has guidebooks for just about any destination you are looking for.